Download page Historical and Disconnected Nodes.

 If the node resumes contact with the Controller before the node deletion period expires, the Controller restores it to an active state.
-Otherwise, the node is permanently removed from the Controller and the node level data is no longer accessible in the UI.
-Tier and application level historical metric data for the node remains available after the node is deleted.
+Otherwise, it is permanently removed from the Controller and the node level data is no longer accessible in the UI.
+Tier and application level historical metric data for the node remain available after the node is deleted however.

 By default, the Controller considers a node historical after about 20 days of inactivity and deletes the node after 30 days.
-For a highly dynamic application environment in which nodes are created and destroyed frequently, AppDynamics recommends that you shorten the node activity timeout period to allow recycled nodes to be treated as such in the Controller.
+For a highly dynamic application environment in which nodes are created and destroyed frequently, it usually makes sense to shorten the node activity timeout period.
+This allows recycled nodes to be treated as such in the Controller.

 The node activity timeout period is determined by the node retention period or activity settings.

 The names of historical nodes can be assigned to new nodes.
 Node name reuse is a Java Agent option that, when enabled, directs the Controller to reuse node names, so that data generated by multiple, short-lived nodes in a given tier is associated with a single logical node.

 For licensing purposes, the Controller releases the license for the agent if the Controller has not received data from the agent in the previous 5 minutes.
 This license availability behavior is not affected by the historical node status or node deletion timeout settings.

 The node activity settings are account level settings that the root AppDynamics administrator can modify from the administration console: